openfoodfacts/openfoodfacts-ubuntu/README.md

 # Open Food Facts for Ubuntu Touch
-An implementation of Open Food Facts database to Ubuntu touch devices.
+The official native client of the Open Food Facts database for Ubuntu Touch devices.

 # Developpers and contributors
-- Nymerea
+- nymerea
 - sy-per

 # License